 Most People Fail to Reduce Stage Fright Because They Practice the Full Skill All at Once.

-Most people fail to break the skill into component parts.
+Most nervous speakers fail to break the skill into component parts.
 They try to master the entire skill all at once.

 That would be like taking a four-year-old to the BMX dirt bike track and pushing him down the steepest hill.
 Or like taking the 15-year-old driver to downtown New York City her first day behind the wheel.
 Or like sending a rookie police cadet into the middle of a big drug deal.